Bluebell Railway: Rolling stock

 The Bluebell Railway preserved a number of steam locomotives before the cessation of steam service on British mainline railways in 1968.
-Today it has the largest collection - over 30 - of steam locomotives in the UK after the National Railway Museum (NRM).
+Today it has the largest collection—over 30—of steam locomotives in the UK after the National Railway Museum (NRM).
 The society also has a collection of almost 150 carriages and wagons, most of them pre-war.

-A project is under way to recreate a long-lost type of locomotive (LB&SCR H2 class Atlantic) from a few surviving parts.
+On 29 October 2000 the Bluebell Railway announced its intention to reconstruct a replica of SR/BR period LB&SCR H2 class Atlantic Beachy Head.
+By then, many surviving locomotive parts had been assembled including an ex-GNR 'Atlantic' boiler, and an ex-LB&SCR B4 class tender chassis.
+The boiler was tested around August 2018.
+The locomotive rolled out and was coupled to its tender on 5 March 2024, to begin commissioning work prior to entering service, which it did on 18 August 2024.

 In April 2008, the Heritage Lottery Fund provided a £2.8M grant towards new buildings next to Sheffield Park, to provide weatherproof shelter for up to 17 carriages.
 The funds were also used to: create a museum and interpretation area; create new facilities for locomotive crews; create a rainwater catchment system from the roof of the carriage building, which is then processed and used to fill the steam engines' boilers; restore the railway's historic platform buildings.